yashu-03/My_OOPs_Projects/README.md

-This repository contains a few OOPs projects that i have made.
+This repository contains a few OOPs projects that I have made.